-I’m a huge dipper, sometimes ordering chicken strips at a restaurant just so that I can dip them in a bunch of yummy sauces (yes, I’m one of those people that asks for every single dipping sauce and then I happily endure the eye-rolling of the waitress/server/whatever PC term it is I’m supposed to use), and the minute I saw this recipe I started imagining dipping sauces.
+I’m a huge dipper, sometimes ordering chicken strips at a restaurant just so that I can dip them in a bunch of yummy sauces (yes, I’m one of those people that asks for every single dipping sauce and then I happily endure the eye-rolling of the server, and the minute I saw this recipe I started imagining dipping sauces.

 I decided to go easy and just dip these in ranch for this first test run, but it took just one bite – no dipping sauce – for me to realize that these were absolutely perfect as they were.
 I did try them in ranch, just be to sure, but it honestly took away from the wonderful flavor.
 These don’t need anything but a bit of salt.

 Please.
 Please.
 Go make these.
 But don’t blame me when you find that you can’t stop eating them.

 Once you try deep fried avocado, your life will never be the same.
 So creamy on the inside and crunchy on the outside!